-This stagnation or even regression can be attributed to several factors: depletion of European funds, lack of continuity in public policies, inadequate infrastructure, and the 2020 health crisis, which disrupted waste collection and recycling services [5].
+This stagnation and partial regression can be attributed to several factors: depletion of European funds, lack of continuity in public policies, inadequate infrastructure, and the 2020 health crisis, which disrupted waste collection and recycling services [5].

-Romania's progress in recycling shows an encouraging initial phase which has unfortunately been followed by a slowdown.
-To ensure that these initial gains are not lost, it is essential to implement coherent policies, secure long-term investment and strengthen institutional capacities dedicated to sustainable waste management.
+Romania's progress in recycling shows an encouraging initial phase followed, unfortunately, by a period of stagnation and decline.
+To ensure that these initial gains are not lost, it is essential to implement coherent public policies, secure long-term investment and strengthen institutional capacities dedicated to sustainable waste management.